NochexDevTeam/Prestashop-Payment-Page/README.md

-Nochex Module for Prestashop 1.7.x
+Nochex Module for Prestashop 1.7 - Tested up to Prestashop 1.7.8.3
 ============

 Installation